-A. A plea of No Contest is the same as a plea of Guilty, except that it usually cannot be used against you in a civil trial for damages.
+A plea of No Contest is the same as a plea of Guilty, except that it usually cannot be used against you in a civil trial for damages.
 A sentence for a plea of No Contest will be identical to a sentence for a plea of Guilty.

 Some judges will not accept No Contest pleas in felony cases.

 No. A DUI in Ohio stays on your record for 50 years.

 The ohiocrimelawyer.com website is designed for general information only.
-Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUIlawyer, a family law lawyer or wills, probate, trusts and estate planning lawyer, nor formation of a lawyer/client relationship.
+Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUI lawyer, a family law lawyer or estate planning, wills, trusts, and probate lawyer, nor the formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.

 The attorneys in our law firm primarily service Portage County courts (Ravenna and Kent), and Summit County courts (Akron, Stow, Barberton).
-Cases in all other courts in North East Ohio, including Cuyahoga County courts (Cleveland, Garfield Heights, Bedford, Parma, Rocky River etc…) are handled under specific terms and conditions.
+Cases in all other courts in North East Ohio, such as Cuyahoga County courts, are handled under specific terms and conditions.